Advice for Moving in Boston

-In addition to always having traffic, Storrow Drive is known for being a “trap for the unwary” on moving day.
+In addition to always having traffic, Storrow Drive is known as a “trap for the unwary” on moving day.
 Trucks are not allowed on this parkway, and each year, at least one renter makes the news for getting stuck under one of Storrow Drive’s many bridges.
 Don’t let this be you.

 If you need help with a landlord-tenant matter, contact me for a consultation.